jeraldrich/blog/docs/vagrant_puppet_aws_rsync.rst

 If rsync is not installed on your base AMI, you may run into an issue where you are unable to share your folders and your box will not provision.

-Before initialiting puppet, you will want to use a script to install rsync
+Before initializing puppet, you will want to use a script to install rsync.

-Here is my vagrant file + custom init script to resolve this issue
+Here is my vagrant file + custom init script to resolve this issue:

 .. code-block:: ruby